Changchun: Railways

-Public transport
+Bus and Tram

+Changchun is served by a comprehensive bus system, which having more than 250 bus route, most buses charge 1-2 yuan per ride.

+Changchun is one of the few cities preserving the historic tram system in China.
+The tram system first opened in 1941, having 6 lines covering almost 53 km at its peak.
+But after several route adjustments, there is only one line left since the 2000s.
+A new branch line is opened in 2014, which links the new Changchun West Railway Station.
+The whole system is now operated under the bus system of Changchun.

+Rapid Transit

-Changchun Rail Transit is an urban rail transit service of Changchun.
+Changchun Rail Transit is a rapid transit system of Changchun, combining light rail lines and metro lines.
 Its first line was opened on 30 October 2002, making Changchun the fifth metropolitan city in China to open rail transit.

 Till November 2018, there are 5 lines in Changchun, including Line 1, Line 2, Line 3, Line 4, and Line 8.
 Changchun railway covers about 100.17 kilometers.

 Till September 2019, there are 4 lines of Changchun Rail Transit under construction, including Line 6 and Line 9, as well as Line 2 West Extension and Line 3 East Extension.
 By 2025, the Changchun rail transit line network will consist of 10 lines with a total length of 341.62 kilometers.

 In September 2019, the average daily passenger volume of Changchun Rail Transit reached 680,400 person, and the maximum daily passenger volume of its line network was 830,500 person on 13 November 2019.
 The total estimated passenger volume in 2019 is about 168 million person.